hugoesilva/Computational-Methods-Bioinformatics/assignment-6/assign6.md

 ### - Simulated annealing

-Simulated annealing is a metaheuristic optimization algorithm that is used to find the global minimum of a function.
-It is inspired by the annealing process in metallurgy, where a metal is heated and then slowly cooled down to increase its purity.
-In simulated annealing, the function to be minimized is analogous to the energy of the metal, and the temperature is analogous to the probability of accepting a worse solution.
-The algorithm starts with a high temperature, which means that it is more likely to accept a worse solution.
-As the temperature decreases, the algorithm becomes less likely to accept a worse solution.
-This is done to avoid getting stuck in a local minimum.
+As for a brief description of the algorithm in question, simulated annealing is a metaheuristic optimization algorithm that finds the global minimum of a function.
+This algorithm is inspired by the annealing process in metallurgy, where a metal is heated and then slowly cooled down to increase its purity.
+In simulated annealing, the minimization problem is compared to the minimization of the energy of the metal, and the temperature to the probability of accepting a worse solution.
+Firstly, the algorithm starts with a high temperature, accepting more easily and worse solution.
+With the decrease of the tempeature, the chances of accepting a worse solution decrease.
+This way, we avoid getting stuck in a local minimum.
 The temperature is decreased according to a cooling schedule, which is a function that determines how fast the temperature decreases.
-The algorithm stops when the temperature reaches zero.
+Finally, the algorithm stops when the temperature reaches zero.

 ### - First Example (Course Lecture 14) - HOLE Analysis of Ion Channel Pore Dimensions